Screw Jacks and Food Processing

 - When fully loaded, the frames hold a total weight of 16,800 pounds, but when the load is fully extended, the weight is less than 5,000 pounds.

 - The design calls for a four-jack arrangement lifting from underneath the lifting stage, driven by a single motor.

 - The desired design life for the arrangement is one year, as the application is expected to go through 3,120 cycles a year.

 The frequency of these cycles and suggested design life makes the use of a ball screw jack the best option for this application.
 Using upright translating jacks allows the jack system to be located under the material lift without creating an obstruction.

 Stainless Steel Jack Options

-There is an ever increasing list of opportunities to utilize stainless steel jacks in the food segment.
+There is an ever-increasing list of opportunities to utilize stainless steel jacks in the food segment.
 Stainless steel jacks are ideal for use in demanding environments where corrosion resistance is required.
-All of the external components for these jacks are manufactured are manufactured from 300 series Stainless Steel materials and capacities range from 1,300 to 23,000 pounds.
+All the external components for these jacks are manufactured are manufactured from 300 series Stainless Steel materials and capacities range from 1,300 to 23,000 pounds.